mike-north/ember-qunit-snapshots/README.md

 Every time this test is re-run, the [`outerHTML`](https://developer.mozilla.org/en-US/docs/Web/API/Element/outerHTML) of this element will be re-captured and compared against this value. **Snapshots should be committed to your git repo, as a known good value that future versions of your app may assert against**

+## Controlling Snapshot Evaluation

+Snapshots can be controlled by setting environment variables to truthy values

+- `SNAPSHOT_SHOW` - log snapshot value when saving new one
+- `SNAPSHOT_DRY` - only show the new snapshot value, but do not save it
+- `SNAPSHOT_UPDATE` - override snapshot value with the new one if there is difference
+- `SNAPSHOT_CI` - the tests are running on CI, which should disallow saving snapshots

+For convenience if `SNAPSHOT_CI` is not explicitly set and `EMBER_TRY_SCENARIO` is set to a truthy value, snapshots will run in CI mode.

 ## Contributing

 ### Installation